ertval/groupie-tracker/.github/prompt.md

 # Merge all handler files into a single handlers.go file
 - handlers.go: all handler methods and functionality features Simplify fixtures.go to reuse production helpers

+---

+Consolidate all test files to a single test file per package.
+Create e2e and integration tests in a separate tests folder.
+Make sure all tests pass and have good coverage.
+Use table driven tests where possible.
+Remove any redundant or overly complex tests.
+Update the readme file to reflect the current state of the project, including any changes made during the refactoring process.
+Make sure it is clear and concise, and provides all the necessary information for someone to understand and use the project.
+Also update all other documentation files as needed.

+---

+Can we refactor the codebase such that the cache is implemented as a separate package that can be reused in other projects?
+Also the cache in the disc is rehydrated every t minutes from the config file.
+The cache should be a generic LRU cache that can store any type of data.
+The cache should have a maximum size and a maximum age for the data.
+The cache should be thread safe and use idiomatic go best practices.
+The cache should have methods to get, set, delete and clear the cache.
+The cache should also have a method to save the cache to disc and load the cache from disc.
+The cache should use gob encoding to save and load the data.
+The cache should be easy to use and integrate in other projects.
+Write tests for the cache package to ensure it works as intended.